 They came from all over and although most were kind and offered solutions I remember one that said, “Put him in a cold bath and spank him”.
 They tried Christian science, cold storage, Osteo manipulation, (where I met Danny Kay who had hurt himself at the Palladium) and many other remedies.
 At the end I was put in a small private psychiatric clinic in Hampstead (where I met Joyce Grenfell) to shut me away from all the media attention.
 At the time my father did not think that I had much intelligence and I was given an IQ test which showed that I was just 3 points below a Mensa.
 To give him his due he came to see me and apologized.
 The sneezing eventually stopped, but my Grandmother from Leicester suggested that I should continue my education in a clear air environment, and as a result schools in Switzerland were approached.

-A very new school was being started by an ex master from Gordonston, Scotland, along the lines of Kurt Hahn but without the cruelties – cold showers every morning whatever the weather.
+A very new school was being started by an ex master from Gordonstoun, Scotland, along the lines of Kurt Hahn but without the cruelties – cold showers every morning whatever the weather.
 The Swiss school was called Aiglon College and is set at 4,000 feet in the French Swiss alps at a place called Villars.
 I spent 3 super years at Aiglon.
 There were very few students and not a lot of work was done but plenty of skiing and own initiative expeditions.
 Occasionally the sneezing started again for short spells, but the founder, John Corlette, noticed this only happened when I was under pressure and he helped me through.
 What I really did learn at Aiglon was how to stand on my feet, and I am indebted to the head master and the school’s visions and values for doing this.
 I took 4, O level School Certificate exams which I passed.
 French was one of these, and was easy as we had to speak French at the school at certain times of each week.

 Both Beatrice and Eugene, the Royals, had been going to go to the school, but there was a hick-up just before they were due to attend.
 John Corlette is long since dead, but the school now thrives with a hundred or so boys and girls.
 As skiing was part of the curriculum I have always enjoyed this sport as a hobby.
 Since I left I have been class secretary looking after the first ten years of the school’s alumni.
-I only relinquished this job in (2004).
+I relinquished this job in (2004).

 I left Aiglon at the age of 18 and received my National Service Orders to join the RASC at Blenhim Barracks, Aldershot.
 Within 24 hours the sneezing had re-started and I was shunted off to Netley which is the Army’s large psychiatric Hospital.
 After two or three months I was invalided out of the army and more or less instructed to undergo a Psycho Analysis.
 This I did for 40 minutes per day for the next 3 years and at the same time held down my first job which was being the post boy at an Insurance Broking company in the city of London called Price Forbes.

 This was in 1954 and my first salary was £180 per year with an annual rise of £20 plus a bonus of £5.
 I learned quite a bit about insurance in their American Contract department and then sought another job with a Broking Company called H J Symons.
 This was in 1956 and I had now picked myself up so-to-speak.
-I spent a few years with Symons in their Reinsurance Department and then moved to Lloyd’s itself as an Underwriting assistant on a ‘box’, as your workplace at Lloyd's is called.
-I worked for some years with a syndicate called F L P Secretan on the Non Marine side of the business.
+I spent a few years with Symons in their Reinsurance Department and then moved to Lloyd’s itself as an Underwriting assistant on a ‘box’- as your workplace at Lloyd's is called.
+I worked for some years with a syndicate called F L P Secretan on the Non Marine side of their business.

 My Father and Mother helped me financially to become a “Name” at Lloyd’s on the syndicate for which I was working.
 There were just four of us on this Non Marine box and the work was very exacting.
 Brokers from all the big companies would ask us to ‘underwrite’ their ‘slips’.
-A slip gives brief details of that which was being insured, and as we were a small syndicate we were only approached for small percentages.
+A 'slip' gives brief details of that which was being insured, and as we were a small syndicate we were only approached for small percentages.
 All very complicated, and rather boring.
 Both my parents, by this time, had split up, my Father remained at the flat we had near Hampstead Heath and my Mother moved in with Dr. Alan Watson, (Father, Sir Bertram Watson) and stayed in Hampstead Village.

 At about this time I was married to Caroline Fairfax-Cholmeley, 29th.
 July 1961.
 Her Father was Chairman of Barclays Bank France and lived in Paris.
 Courting was great fun – part in Paris and part in Scotland.
 Caroline’s Mother was nee Ogilvie-Wedderburn and hailed from Scotland.
 My in laws eventually lived at Ballandoch near Alyth, but at this point in time they rented the Manse in Glen Prosen for the long Summer holidays, and lived at the Avenue Des Challets in Paris.
 I have many happy memories of this time.